 Since there can be some subjectivity in the evaluation of seemingly objective criteria, such as independence, a grantmaker with multiple reviewers should make sure that qualitative data is evaluated consistently.
-This will ensure that scoring of the attributes is also done consistently.
+That way, scoring of the attributes is also done consistently.

-With this scoring system in place, you are able to identify the documents that contain the needed data and begin to analyze.
+With a scoring system in place, you are able to identify the documents that contain the needed data and begin to analyze.

 4. Go beyond the reports, ask questions

-Uncertainty about which questions to ask is a common problem faced by our clients and those who attend our workshops.
+Uncertainty about which questions to ask is a common problem faced by grant reviewers.
 Consequently, conducting financial due diligence can be a daunting task.

 We advise an approach that starts with identifying the aspects of financial health that the grantmaker seeks in its grantees, rating those attributes in order of importance to the grantmaker, and operationalizing those attributes by identifying consistent measures.

 The process of weighting the various attributes is helpful when comparing similar organizations within a cohort.
-Directing questions to the charity to help clarify its financial data will add further context and help grantmakers gain expertise and build a transparent relationship with the charity.
+Asking questions to help clarify the charity’s financial data will add further context, help grantmakers gain expertise, and build a transparent relationship with the charity.